 Staying at home when cold weather hits is what some prefer.
 However it is so much less lonely to get out and do some socializing.
 What better way than to visit the winter festivals and fairs around Connecticut!
-This is the ideal opportunity to get out and see neighbors and friends and even meet new like-minded folks.
+This is the ideal opportunity to get out and see neighbors and friends and even meet new like-minded folks, and for guys like me – a chance to practice my next game before the new season.
 There are many celebrations throughout the state in the cold months, and here are a few.

 You still have time to make plans to get to Stratford, Connecticut and see the Oronoque Autumn Craft Festival.
 This takes place at the Oronoque Country Club on 3 November.
 Browsing hometown and local artists is always an exciting adventure as you never know what great finds you could make.
 Stop by and enjoy the beautiful arts and crafts.